YounusAmz/IBM_INTERN/README.md

 # IBM_INTERN

- PixelVault: Encrypt & Decrypt Secrets in Images
+Image Steganography with Password Protection

-This project allows users to hide secret messages inside an image and retrieve them using a password-based decryption system.
+This project allows you to hide secret messages inside images and decrypt them securely using a password

-Features

-✅ Hide a secret message inside an image using a password.

-✅ Retrieve the message only with the correct password.

-✅ Uses image steganography for secure message encoding.

-✅ Supports any JPEG/PNG image as a carrier.
+Features Encrypt text inside PNG JPG and JPEG images Secure encryption with a password hash Decrypt messages only with the correct password Simple GUI interface using Tkinter

 How It Works

-User enters a secret message and password.

-The message is hidden inside an image (Authentic.jpg).

-The encoded image is saved as encryptedImage.jpg.

-The program extracts the message from encryptedImage.jpg.

-User enters the password to decrypt the message.
+Encryption Select an image Enter your secret message Set a password Save the encrypted image

-If the password matches, the secret message is displayed.
+Decryption Select the encrypted image Enter the password Retrieve the hidden message

+Requirements Python tkinter Pillow stegano hashlib os

+Usage Run the encryption or decryption script

+python encrypt py To hide a message python decrypt py To reveal the message

+Notes The correct password is required to decrypt the message JPG JPEG images are converted to PNG for better encryption